This section provides a more detailed description of the concepts that are used in TPM.

 README.md is used.

 license: The license of the package.
-Whenever possible, packages should use the same license keywords as github uses.
+Whenever possible, packages should use the same license keywords as provided by SPDX.

 Packages that are not intended to be reused should use the keyword

 proprietary.
 This is generally only useful for private packages.

 LICENSE file exists, then TPM tries to infer the license by matching the license file.

 dependencies: The dependencies of this package, together with the prefixes by which they are used inside the code.
 The dependencies entry is a map from prefix to